-You may drop your application off to the WJU receptionist, however, please note the specific job opening that you are applying for on the front of the envelope.
-Unsolicited applications will be forwarded to the Human Resource Department and will be kept on file for one year.
+We prefer electronic applications however, you may drop your application off to the WJU receptionist.
+Please note the specific job opening that you are applying for on the front of the envelope.

 How will I know the status of my application?

-How can I find out about specific requirements or salary for a specific position?
+How can I find out about specific requirements for a position?

 If I am interviewed, what additional documents will I need to complete?

-All interviewed candidates will complete an Authorization to Obtain an Investigative Consumer Report and/or Consumer Credit Report Disclosure form.
-Background screenings will be done on final candidates only.
+All final candidates will complete an Authorization to Obtain an Investigative Consumer Report and/or Consumer Credit Report Disclosure form upon receiving a contingent verbal job offer.